 Depending on the state you live in, there will be a minimum amount of liability insurance that you require.
-For instance, in California you are required to have at least $5,000 of cover minimum.
+For instance, in California, you are required to have at least $5,000 of coverage minimum.
 In Texas though, this is much higher at $25,000.
 You can draw your own conclusions as to whether this reflects on the local driving styles…

 But if you want to, you can also opt to go much higher than that limit.